 It’s like life: a flow of change, but there is always cohesion.
 Inspired by circular shapes in nature such as the consecutive seasons and the rhythm of day and night.

-The work represents a balance between stillness and the ever-accelerating speed in which we are moving forward.
+The work represents a balance between stillness and the ever-accelerating speed at which we are moving forward.
 In the movement research of the wearer, the most beautiful forms arise intuitively.
 Organically developing from a flat circle into a multi-layered spiral.
 The imagery is poetic: a flower unfolding its petals, the transformation from caterpillar to butterfly, the peacock dancing his mating ritual.

 The neoclassic music is composed live by Mink Steekelenburg (piano and synths).